oda-hub/hugo-odahub/content/docs/guide-development.md

     | http://odahub.io/ontology#EndTime | T2 |
     | http://odahub.io/ontology#AstrophysicalObject | src_name |

-    if notebook contains parameters anotated with these types, their names will be automatically converted by the dispatcher plugin to the default ones (variable name in the nb doesn't matter).
+    if notebook contains parameters anotated with these types, their names will be automatically converted by the dispatcher plugin to the default ones.
 If some of them are ommited, they will be added to the list of workflow parameters automatically.

 ### Annotate the notebook outputs